 I like to start by considering if the decoration is seasonal or a permanent addition.
 For long-term decore or space-saving implements like shelving, sturdiness is a priority over being easily removed.
 That means using screws, nails or other permanent anchors that support a good amount of weight.
 Seasonal and holiday decor, on the other hand, should use suction hooks or removable adhesive to make rearranging the house easier throughout the year.

-The dos and don’ts of wall mounting change depending on if you own or rent.
+The dos and don’ts of wall mounting change depending on whether you own or rent.
 Homeowners have much more flexibility with things like mounting televisions or installing shelving compared to people who rent.
 Renters often have a 6-month or yearly lease, meaning it’s up to the renter or landlord to repair any holes or paint damage that’s left behind before the next residents move in.
 The best way to avoid repairs or a hit to your security deposit is to make as few holes as possible when hanging things around the house.
 If you can avoid making holes in the walls by following some of these insightful tips for renters compiled by ForRent, I can almost guarantee you’ll be better off for it.
 I myself have been guilty of using double-sided tape and thumbtacks around the house, which I’ll undoubtedly be kicking myself for once it’s time to move again.

 The great thing about these is that you can remove and move them around every day if you want without worrying about damage.
 You do have to be a bit more creative when it comes to placing decor throughout the house but that’s become part of the fun of finding the perfect spot for each addition.